 Captivating!
 This romantic 1930s Art Deco engagement ring features bright diamonds in a gorgeous platinum mounting.
 Drawing your attention is a center old-European diamond measuring appx 0.38 carat weight.
 Adorning this center diamond are eight single cut diamonds mounted in flowing leaf designs.
 A flattering openwork platinum pattern adds a special touch of elegance, while still keeping the ring strong enough to last a lifetime.
 Two additional diamonds embellish the top of the ring shank.
-This Art Deco old European diamond engagement ring is made in durable platinum.

 The old-European cut diamond was cut in the early 1900s.
 It was known as the transitional diamond between old mine cut diamonds and today's brilliant cut diamonds.